The Best Pumpkin Science Activities that will Engage Your Kids

 I enjoy carving pumpkins, but when you just cut a little hole at the top of the pumpkin, kids can’t see all of the STUFF inside the cavity.

 Speaking of the STUFF….
-What do you call the stuff inside the pumpkin?
+What do you call the stuff …the insides of a pumpkin?
 At home, I call the inside of a pumpkin the guts.
-This is the perfect time to introduce some new knowledge and vocabulary to your kids.
+There is no need to make pumpkin slime, because you have some natural pumpkin slime inside that big orange cavity.

 Can they find these parts?